Note: This site is no longer being maintained. For the latest version of this post, please go to: Points to Ponder in Genesis 18-23

 Knowing that Abraham would lead his children rightly, the Lord could promise him an endless posterity.
 Our own eligibility for eternal increase may likewise hinge in part on our proving we can be good parents here.

 2. What application can we make of Abraham’s bargaining with the Lord over the fate of Sodom?
-Would the Lord spare Miami for the sake of ten good people in it?
+Would the Lord spare Miami or any similar city for the sake of ten good people in it?

 A righteous few can have an influence far out of proportion to their numbers.
 Yes, the Lord might spare Miami for the sake of the righteous.
 Over and over this happens in the Book of Mormon.
 But when the numbers are too few, as in Sodom, the Lord may have the few righteous leave, or the wicked may succeed in expelling them, thus depriving the city of any promise of divine protection.